Category Archives: Senior Life Style

 Baby Boomers Elder Abuse

-Unfortunately in our society everything is driven by sex and money.
-If it is not sexual abuse, it is some form of abuse that is triggered by the greed of grabbing their money.
-Sometimes it is the fact that they don’t have enough money to pay for the services that seniors need.
-We cannot emphasize enough that baby boomers planning to retire need to make sure that they have sufficient funds to pay for top quality care during their later years.
+Unfortunately, in our society, everything is driven by sex and money.
+If it is not sexual abuse, it is some form of abuse that is triggered by the greed of grabbing the elder’s money.
+Sometimes, they don’t have enough money to pay for seniors’ services.
+We cannot emphasize enough that baby boomers planning to retire need to ensure they have sufficient funds to pay for top-quality care during their later years.

-In addition family members need to take steps to protect their elder parents or relatives.
-Always have two members of the family looking after a senior, and two members of the family looking after the financial affairs.
-If you suspect any kind of elder abuse, whether it’s emotional, financial or other takes immediate steps to rectify the situation.
+In addition, family members need to take steps to protect their elder parents or relatives.
+Always have two members of the family looking after a senior and two members of the family looking after the financial affairs.
+If you suspect any kind of elder abuse, whether emotional, financial, or other, take immediate steps to rectify the situation.

-There are the obvious criminal cases that can be dealt with when someone is exposed to physical abuse and the perpetrator is caught and prosecuted.
-But there many more subtle situations that are never deal with that trouble many seniors today.
-Elder abuse is rampant and in many cases it is our own family members that are the guilty ones.
+There are obvious criminal cases that can be dealt with when someone is exposed to physical abuse and the perpetrator is caught and prosecuted.
+However, many more subtle situations have never been dealt with, which troubles many seniors today.
+Elder abuse is rampant, and in many cases, it is our family members that are the guilty ones.

-What about the son or daughter who slowly drains their parents bank accounts leaving them destitute and abandoned?
-What about care givers who are rough in their treatment?
-They never leave bruises, but you know that there is something going on.
+What about the son or daughter who slowly drains their parents’ bank accounts, leaving them destitute and abandoned?
+What about caregivers who are rough in their treatment?
+They never leave bruises, but you know that something is going on.
 Then there are situations where they get the parents to pay for everything.
 The kids could even be well off.

 Abandonment is one of the worst.
 Not everyone wants to look after someone who is old and frail.
 They may not have the patience and the personality.
-The senior ends up living by themselves and living as best they can until they cannot look after themselves any longer.
-They depend on the good will of neighbors who take pity.
+The seniors end up living by themselves and living as best they can until they can no longer look after themselves.
+They depend on the goodwill of neighbors who take pity.
 Where is the family in this situation?

-Knowing that this is going on will at least help seniors takes steps to prepare for this situation.
-Plan now how your frail years will be to ensure that they are as good as they can be.
-We are going to write a series of posts on this subject so stay tuned.
+Knowing that this is happening will at least help seniors take steps to prepare for this situation.
+Plan now for your frail years to ensure that they are as good as they can be.
+We are going to write a series of posts on this subject, so stay tuned.

 Save